ankitsharma1999/Send-Mail-using-Python/README.md

 ## To Dos:

-* Create a Window that asks user for their mail id and password and saves it to `config.py` file
+* Create a Window that asks user for their mail id, password and pin and saves it to `config.py` file

 **Currently works only with G-Mail.**